 Benjamin Disraeli (1804-1881) was not elected until 1837, and although he had been born Jewish, he had been baptised at the age of 12 in 1817.
 Lord George Gordon had converted to Judaism in 1787, seven years after he lost his seat in Parliament.
 Other MPs may have had Jewish parents, but only two Jewish-born MPs were elected before Disraeli: Sir Manasseh Masseh Lopes (1755-1831), who converted to Christianity in 1802, the year he was elected, and the political economist David Ricardo (1772-1823), who became MP for Portarlington on 20 February 1819.

-David Ricardo was born in London on 18 April 1772, the third of 17 children of a Sephardic Jewish family of Portuguese descent who had recently moved from to London from Amsterdam.
+David Ricardo was born in London on 18 April 1772, the third of 17 children of a Sephardic Jewish family of Portuguese descent who had recently moved to London from Amsterdam.
 The Ricardo family removed from Livorno in Tuscany to Amsterdam in the late 17th or early 18th century, and family members were prominent in the Jewish community in Amsterdam.

 His father, Abraham Ricardo, a successful stockbroker on the Amsterdam Bourse, was naturalised in London in 1771, and in 1773 was appointed to one of the 12 brokerships reserved for Jews in the City of London; his mother Abigail was a daughter of Joseph Delvalle, a tobacco merchant.

 David had a traditional Jewish upbringing.
-His family may have thought he had to potential to become a rabbi, and it is said he attended the Talmud Torah in Amsterdam 1783-1785.
+His family may have thought he had the potential to become a rabbi, and it is said he attended the Talmud Torah in Amsterdam 1783-1785.
 But David returned to London and began working with his father at the age of 14 in 1786.